Schwtz/tf2-binds/README.md

 hi

-I only share this project so i can work on it from mulitple location.
+I only share this project so i can work on it from mulitple computers.
 I don't intend anyone but me to use it or contribute to it.
 But if you want to, feel free.